gevent/gevent/doc/intro.rst

     >>> g.dead
     True

-The :exc:`gevent.greenlet.GreenletExit` exception and its subclasses are handled differently than other exceptions.
+The :exc:`GreenletExit` exception and its subclasses are handled differently than other exceptions.
-Raising :exc:`~gevent.greenlet.GreenletExit` is not considered an exceptional situation, so the traceback is not printed.
+Raising :exc:`~GreenletExit` is not considered an exceptional situation, so the traceback is not printed.
-The :exc:`~gevent.greenlet.GreenletExit` is returned by :meth:`get <gevent.Greenlet.get>` as if it were returned by the greenlet, not raised.
+The :exc:`~GreenletExit` is returned by :meth:`get <gevent.Greenlet.get>` as if it were returned by the greenlet, not raised.

 The :meth:`kill <gevent.Greenlet.kill>` method can accept a custom exception to be raised: